MesoNET/user-documentation/docs/juliet/MPI/MPI_and_Apptainer.md

 :::info

-The juliet MPI library depends on the hwloc library, which is located in `/usr` directory.
+The juliet MPI instance depends on the hwloc library, which is located in `/usr` directory.
 Hence we also need to bind the `/usr/bin` and `/usr/lib` directories.

 :::